MTSR 2015 | 9th Metadata and Semantics Research Conference

 You can bring in your ideas for tutorials.
 If you are interested in a particular topic, please let us know by sending an email to Conference Chairs.

 Papers should be original and not previously submitted to other Conferences or Journals.
 All submissions will be reviewed on the basis of relevance, originality, importance and clarity following a double-blind peer review process.
 Submitted papers have to follow the LNCS proceedings formatting style and guidelines.
 Authors of accepted papers will be asked to register to the Conference and present their work in the form of either oral presentation or poster presentation.
-The Conference welcomes Workshops and Tutorial on any issues concerning metadata, ontologies, semantic Web, knowledge management, software engineering and digital libraries.
+The Conference welcomes Workshops and Tutorial on any issues concerning the main themes of MTSR such as metadata, ontologies, semantic Web, knowledge management, software engineering and digital libraries.

 Proceedings will be published by Springer in the Communications in Computer and Information Science (CCIS) book series (http://www.springer.com/series/7899).
 CCIS is abstracted/indexed in DBLP, Google Scholar, EI-Compendex, Mathematical Reviews, SCImago, Scopus.
 CCIS volumes are also submitted for the inclusion in ISI Proceedings.

-Revised and extended versions of best papers will be published in selected international journals, including the International Journal of Metadata, Semantics and Ontologies (Inderscience), Program: Electronic library and information systems (Emerald), and International Information & Library Review (Taylor & Francis) (list incomplete).
+Revised and extended versions of best papers will be published in selected international journals, including the International Journal of Metadata, Semantics and Ontologies (Inderscience) the Program: Electronic library and information systems (Emerald), and the International Information & Library Review (Taylor & Francis) (list incomplete).

 Best paper award